hm-lang/core/proposals/README.md

 ```

 The compiler is not smart enough to know whether order matters or not, so we need to annotate
-the function with `@orderIndependent`, and we need to use namespaces (`First->` and `Second->`)
+the function with `@orderIndependent` -- otherwise it's a compiler error -- and we need to use namespaces (`First->` and `Second->`)
 in order to distinguish between the two variables inside the function block.
 When calling `max`,
 we don't need to use those namespaces, and can't (since they're invisible to the outside world).

-There is one place where it is not obvious that two arguments can have the same name, and
+There is one place where it is not obvious that two arguments might have the same name, and
 that is in method definitions.
 Take for example the vector dot product:

 ```